Winter and Snow Sports

 While Ski Bowl offers the largest night skiing area in the nation, Timberline serves as the training site for the summer Olympics in addition to being one of the few places in the country that offers skiing during the summer months.
 Mt.
 Hood Meadows has by far the biggest skiing area and the most Black Diamond runs on Mt.
 Hood, providing more varied terrain for all levels of skiers.

 All the ski resorts rent ski/snowboard equipment.
-Ski Bowl and Summit Ski area in Government Camp offer tubing on weekends and if conditions are good, Summit will is open midweek too.
+Ski Bowl and Summit Ski area in Government Camp offer tubing if conditions are good.
 In the Hoodland Plaza, Mountain Sports rents skis and snowshoe equipment and offers discounts to Whispering Woods guests.
+Another local shop includes Mountainology, located in Rhododendron, within 5 miles of the resort.
+Timberline Lodge and Mt Hood Meadows now offer snowshoe rentals.
+Mt Hood Meadows also offers cross country ski equipment.
+There are many snow activity rental shops in Sandy as well as Government Camp too.

-Depends on the snow level, which fluctuates throughout the season.
+Depends on the snow level, which fluctuates throughout the seasons.

-Oregon sno-park programs are funded entirely by these sno-park permits.
+Oregon sno-park programs are funded entirely by these permits.

 Sno-park permits are available a all DMV offices.
-In addition, agents can be found it:
+In addition, local agents can be found at:

 Sporting goods stores

 Yes!
 The Mt.
-Hood Adventure Park, located 13 miles east of Whispering Woods Resort, along US26 E/Mt.
-Hood Hwy in Government camp provides visitors with this unique Mt.
+Hood Adventure Park, located 13 miles east of Whispering Woods Resort, along US 26 E/Mt.
+Hood Hwy in Government Camp, provides visitors with this unique Mt.
 Hood winter experience.
+The below prices are for the 25 minute Village Tour.
+They also offer 25 minute private tours, see their website for more information.

 Children under 3: Free